The exact solution approach to warm inflation

-Using these definitions and (72), we arrive at the following expressions for the scalar spectral index, And the running of the scalar spectral index is given by (82), With that, we are completed with the amount of material and detail we could have reached building up from our theoretical groundwork.
-To get more insight into the paradigm of Warm Inflation in this model, we will have to take note of the Latest Observational Data Available from the Planck Satellite Experiment \cite{aghanim2018planck} and see which values of the free parameters in this model most suitably fit the data available on the spectral index and it's running.
+Using these definitions and \eqref{72}, we arrive at the following expressions for the scalar spectral index, And the running of the scalar spectral index is given by (82), With that, we have now studied all the analytical aspects of warm inflation in this scenario.To get more insight into the paradigm of warm inflation in this model, we will have to take note of the latest observational data available from the Planck satellite experiment \citep{aghanim2018planck} and see which values of the free parameters in this model most suitably fit the data available on the spectral index and it's running.
 Another important quantity in this excursion of ours is the e-fold Number.
-For Inflation to solve cosmological problems and contribute in large scale structure formation, the e-fold number can conveniently between around 60 \cite{baumann2009tasi} , so we will henceforth set $ N=60 $. \\ \\ Using (72) and (82) , we find that a suitable choice of the free parameters which satisfies the inflationary Requirements is $ (m , n , \kappa) = (3, -5 , 1.4) $ .
+For inflation to solve cosmological problems and contribute in large scale structure formation, the e-fold number can conveniently between around 60 \citep{baumann2009tasi} , so we will henceforth set $ N=60 $. \\ Using \eqref{72} and \eqref{82} , we find that a suitable choice of the free parameters which satisfies the inflationary Requirements is $ (m , n , \kappa) = (3, -5 , 1.4) $ .
 For these values ,

-Which is in perfect agreement with the Planck 2018 data \cite{akrami2018planck} of $ n_{s} = 0.9649 \pm 0.0042 $ ( $ 68 \% CL $ , Planck $TT,TE,EE + lowE + lensing$ ) and the negligible running of the spectral index.
-Putting these values in the required equations derived above would give one full details of Warm Inflation in this cosmology.One can also further use the constraints on the tensor-to-scalar ratio provided by the data to bound the constants $ H_{o} $ and $ \Gamma_{o} $ in a similar way as done in \cite{sayar2017hamilton} , but we do not pursue that here.
+Which is in perfect agreement with the Planck 2018 data \citep{akrami2018planck} of $ n_{s} = 0.9649 \pm 0.0042 $ ( $ 68 \% CL $ , Planck $TT,TE,EE + lowE + lensing$ ) and the negligible running of the spectral index.
+Putting these values in the required equations derived above would give one full details of Warm Inflation in this cosmology.One can also further use the constraints on the tensor-to-scalar ratio provided by the data to bound the constants $ H_{o} $ and $ \Gamma_{o} $ in a similar way as done in \citep{sayar2017hamilton} , but we do not pursue that here.